UCL-ARC/rred-reports/src/rred_reports/reports/README.md

   - If you get a warning about a report having an unexpected number of pages, open the Word document and check that a table hasn't been split over multiple lines.
-If this happens ask the RRED team if we want to decrease the font size for it to fit, or separate into two pages with the header on each page.
+If this happens ask the RRED team if we want to decrease the font size for it to fit, or select the table and in the layout tab, split it so that it breaks over multiple pages, starting under table heading.
   - If you get errors which aren't clear, you can run the reports/interface.py file in debug mode in your IDE, altering the `if __name__ == "__main__":` to call the `create` function.